sdiehl/stephendiehl.com/posts/poll.md

 #### Skill Level

 The self-rated skill level turned out to be a fairly typical distribution with a median of 5, mode of 5, and mean of 5.3.
-Curiously most Haskellers in the poll rated themselves below 5.
+53% of Haskellers in the poll rated themselves 5 or lower while 32% rated themselves as 7 or higher.

-This result is probably not meaningful or accurate.
+Given the self-selecting nature of this question, this result is probably not meaningful or accurate.

 #### Type System